 To determine whether each pressure is capable of affecting (other than insignificantly) the site's feature(s), the sensitivity assessments and risk profiling of pressures from the advice on operations section of the Natural England conservation advice package was used (Natural England, 2017).
-Table 22 displays the fishing activities and pressures included for assessment.
-The justifications for the pressures chosen for inclusion in this assessment can be seen in Error!
-Reference source not found.
+Table 2 displays the fishing activities and pressures included for assessment.
+The justifications for the pressures chosen for inclusion in this assessment can be seen in Annex 4: Pressures Audit Trail.